St. Peter's Basilica

 When was the new St. Peter's Basilica built?

-The new Peter’s Basilica was rebuilt in the 15th century under the supervision of Pope Julius II.
+The new St Peter’s Basilica was rebuilt in the 15th century under the supervision of Pope Julius II.

 Where did St. Peter die?